Core Energy Desks · Trading Desk

 9. Automation Failures

-10. Manual Overrides & Audit Risk
+10. Manual Overrides and Audit Risk

 11. Follow-the-Sun Gas Desks

-12. Operational Risk Case Study
+12. Case Study: An Operational Risk Chain

 Module 7 - ETRM for Gas Desks (Chapters 91-102) 12 chapters